Rom Braslavski: Other activities

 In early November 2025, Braslavski spoke to a crowd gathered at Hostages Square thanking them for their support while he was held captive.
 He praised their efforts, highlighted Israeli hostages held prior to the war such as Avera Mengistu and Hadar Goldin and their families and promised to keep fighting to have all hostages released.

-About a month after his release Braslavski lashed out on social media stating that he experiences frequent panic attacks as a result of his captivity and feels ignored by Israeli government officials, such as Prime Minister Netanyahu and National Security Minister Itamar Ben Gvir.
-In the post he alleged that the government was dodging his outreach and received NIS 60,000 ($18,600 USD) compensation which he felt was "simply an embarrassment" as the national salary is NIS 14,800 ($4,595 USD) per month.
+About a month after his release Braslavski posted on social media that he experiences frequent panic attacks as a result of his captivity and feels ignored by Israeli government officials, such as Prime Minister Netanyahu and National Security Minister Itamar Ben Gvir.
+In the post he alleged that the government was dodging his outreach and received NIS 60,000 ($18,600 USD) compensation which he felt was "simply an embarrassment" as the average national salary is NIS 14,800 ($4,595 USD) per month.
 Braslavski also praised fundraising done for captives and other grassroot operations in his post.
+Although he was invited to visit the White House with other released hostages, he did not attend due to his mental health issues stemming from his trauma.